CloudReactor/cloudreactor-procwrapper/README.md

       -m API_MANAGED_PROBABILITY, --api-managed-probability API_MANAGED_PROBABILITY
                             Sample notifications to the Task Management server with a given probability when starting an execution.
 Defaults to 1.0 (always send notifications).
       --api-failure-report-probability API_FAILURE_REPORT_PROBABILITY
                             If the notification of an execution was not previously sent on startup and the execution fails, notify the Task Management server with the given probability.
 Defaults to 1.0 (always send failure notifications).
       --api-timeout-report-probability API_TIMEOUT_REPORT_PROBABILITY
                             If the notification of an execution was not previously sent on startup and the execution times out, notify the Task Management server with given probability.
 Defaults to 1.0 (always send timeout notifications).
       -d DEPLOYMENT, --deployment DEPLOYMENT
                             Deployment name (production, staging, etc.)
-      --send-pid            Send the process ID to the Task Management server --send-hostname       Send the hostname to the Task Management server --no-send-runtime-metadata
+      --send-input-value    Send the input value the Task Management server --send-pid            Send the process ID to the Task Management server --send-hostname       Send the hostname to the Task Management server --no-send-runtime-metadata